-Day two – from Ljubišnja to Durmitor (about 120 km)
+Day two – from Ljubišnja to Tara river rafting camp (about 90 km)

 Direct crossing to the south side of Ljubišnja mountain isn’t possible over the ridge, so we have to descent partly the way we climbed the mountain the previous day, and then take some shortcuts through creeks and over pastures to catch the road leading to Bobovo village on the other side.
-And there a gorgeous view towards the Tara canyon and Durmitor mountain breaks open, and we enjoy a splendid tour of several attractive scenic points above the Tara and Draga river canyons (there we’ll make a picnic lunch.
+And there a gorgeous view towards the Tara canyon and Durmitor mountain breaks open, and we enjoy a splendid tour of several attractive scenic points above the Tara and Draga river canyons (there we’ll make a picnic lunch.)
 We follow the Tara canyon at close range all the way to the famous Đurđevića Tara bridge, where we cross to the other side.
 We’ll make a short break in the cafe at Đurđevića Tara, where, in case someone from the group is interested, it’s possible to have an adrenaline rush by sliding along zipline accross the canyon, 200 m above the Tara river.
-We climb to the other side to the Sinjajevina plateau, and soon we’ll arrive in the small mountain resort Žabljak in the Durmitor National park, where we’ll get accomodation in one of two official camps.
+After that we continue to our rafting camp, preparing for a memorable day of rafting down the Tara river on the next day.

 Day four – exploring Sinjajevina plateau (about 90 km)